stephengold/MonkeyWrench/README.md

 skin.

 You can run the application from the command line:
-+ using Bash or PowerShell or Zsh: `./gradlew ImportMixamo`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew ImportMixamo`
 + using Windows Command Prompt: `.\gradlew ImportMixamo`

 Afterwards, the imported assets should be in the